atlarge-research/opendc/site/docs/advanced-guides/toolchain.md

 that this is a Gradle codebase).

 You will now be prompted in a dialogue to enable auto-import for Gradle, which we suggest you do.
-Wait for any progress bars in the lower bar to disappear and then look for the Gradle context menu on the right-hand side.
+Wait for any progress bars in the lower bar to disappear and then look for the Gradle simHyperVisorContext menu on the right-hand side.
 In it, go to `opendc > Tasks > verification > test`.
 This will build the codebase and run checks to verify that tests pass.
 If you get a `BUILD SUCCESSFUL` message, you're ready to go to the [next section](architecture)!